TOURS

 “I'm Talking inspired a generation of electronic artists and DJs who would make their mark in the ‘90s and beyond,” wrote the authors of The 100 Best Australian Albums in 2010.
 Meanwhile, Kate’s first Countdown Award for Most Popular Female Performer foreshadowed her inevitable shift to the centre spotlight.

 Her first move was prescient.
-Recorded live, Kate Ceberano and Her Septet presaged the cool jazz crossover of the early ‘90s to sell platinum in 1987.
-You’ve Always Got the Blues, made with Wendy Matthews for the ABC TV series Stringer, was another hit, marking Kate’s third platinum award and her first ARIA (from 9 nominations) for Best Female Artist.
+Recorded live, Kate Ceberano and Her Septet presaged the cool jazz crossover of the ‘90s to sell platinum in ‘87.
+You’ve Always Got the Blues, made with Wendy Matthews for the ABC series Stringer, marked Kate’s third platinum award and first ARIA (from 9 nominations) for Best Female Artist.

-Brave, her debut solo pop album, was a landmark.
-A skilled consolidation of her journey through dance, pop and soul, it sold triple platinum to become one of THE smash albums of 1989.
-Bedroom Eyes was the highest selling Australian single of the year, one of five from the album including Kate’s first charting singles as a songwriter, That’s What I Call Love and the title hit Brave.
+Brave was a landmark solo pop debut, a skilled consolidation of her journey through dance, pop and soul, which sold triple platinum to become one of THE smash albums of ‘89.
+Bedroom Eyes was the year’s highest selling Australian single, one of four including Kate’s first charting single as a songwriter, That’s What I Call Love.

 As if to reassert her mercurial nature, she followed Brave with a second jazz album, Like Now.
 In 1990, four MO Awards and two ARIAs — her second for Best Female Artist — sealed her status as a true cross-genre sensation.
 From Sanctuary Cove with Frank Sinatra, Whitney Houston and Peter Allen to the World Music Awards in Monaco with Prince, Sting and Grace Jones, the world would become her stage.